wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 The system to which the methodology is applied shall meet the following requirements to be eligible:

-1. the rating of the PV is between 30 kWp and 5 MWp
+1. the rating of the PV is below 5 MWp

 2. the system is a fixed installation, meaning that the PV system is mounted on a unique specific site where it will operate throughout the project